-Network reinforcement element - domestic: zero - each factory, house and shop will, when connected, attract the standard infrastructure charge, with the relevant multiplier applied to both the charge and discount applicable to the factories and shops based on domestic water fittings in each.
-There is no sewerage discount.
+Network reinforcement element - domestic: zero - each factory, house and shop will, when connected, attract the standard infrastructure charge, with the relevant multiplier applied to the charge applicable to the factories and shops based on domestic water fittings in each.

 Network reinforcement element - non-domestic: £50,000 (being 50% of overall network reinforcement costs of £100,000).